 Matrices and Derivatives: Kronecker in the Realm of Matrices

-If we have two matrices A and B, their Kronecker product is defined as:
+If we have two matrices and , their Kronecker product is defined as:

 For example: